Markov Chain Monte Carlo applied to the Double Stars of Miller and Pitman: Analysis

 \section{Analysis}

 The orbit of a (visual) binary star system can be described on the $xy$ plane as (see, e.g. \citealt{Ribas_2002}):

 $a$ is the semi-major axis of the orbit, measured in arc-seconds. $e$ is the orbital eccentricity. $\nu$ is the true anomaly (or function of time) of the orbit of the stars about their barycenter. $i$ is the inclination, the angle between the plane of projection and the orbital plane.
+Position angles were precessed to the year 2000.

-We implemented this model as the fitting function in the {\sc stan} programming language, using the NUTS MCMC variant \citep{Hoffman_2014} to perform the optimisation.
+We implemented this model as the fitting function in the {\sc stan} programming language,\footnote{For further details on {\sc STAN} see https://github.com/stan-dev/stan and https://mc-stan.org/users/documentation/} using the NUTS MCMC variant \citep{Hoffman_2014} to perform the optimisation.
 We note that if we were only interested in point estimates for the parameters, there are superior optimisation techniques which can reach such estimates with less computational effort.
 Our key interest in using MCMC was to see how well constrained the parameter estimates are, rather than just the optimal estimates alone.
 The {\sc stan} code was called from the R programming language \citep{R_Core_2021}, where we handled data processing and additional analysis.
-Two additional parameters $\Delta x$ and $\Delta y$ were included into the fitting function to allow movement in the origin of the $xy$ co-ordinate system, as well as $\sigma$ which was a measure of the Gaussian noise in the data.
 The role of MCMC was to adjust the model parameters so that the predicted positions became close to the actual data.
 In other words, the optimizer trialed different estimates for the parameters in the model function, measuring how well the model based on this function fitted the observed data.
 The measure of fit employed the $\chi^2$ function (see \citeauthor{Bevington_1969}, \citeyear{Bevington_1969}).
 The minimum chain length was 100,000 steps, with four chains being run simultaneously.
 Convergence about an optimal solution set was assessed through trace plots (charts plotting parameter estimates by step position along the chains), which should be statistically random about the optimal estimates, i.e., no trends should remain.
 We also made use of the \^{R} statistic \citep{Sinharay_2003} to assess convergence.